MehulG873/EMONITOR/README.md

 2. Update conda: conda update conda
 3. Create a new virtual enviroment for this project: conda create -n <Enviroment Name> python=3.8 anaconda
 4. Activate conda enviroment with: conda activate <Enviroment Name>
+8. (For Mac) Install AppKit: pip install pyobjc
 4. Install FER using command: pip install fer
-5. If using a macbook with M1, skip to step <Insert step number>
+5. If using a macbook with M1/M2, skip to step 9
 6. Install tensorflow using command: pip install tensorflow
-7. Install AppKit: pip install pyobjc
+7. Install Request: pip install request
+(For M1/M2 Only)
+12. Install the tensorflow wheel tensorflow-2.4.1-py3-none-any.whl at:
+13. Assuming it was downloaded to Downloads run: pip install ~/Downloads/tensorflow-2.4.1-py3-none-any.whl
-8. Install Request: pip install request
+14. Install Request: pip install requests

 __Settting up NodeJS dependencies__